atakanaltok/awesome-useful-websites/README.md

 * https://www.onelink.to/ - Link and QR code for your apps
 * https://appopener.com/ - Create smart links to open desired apps from url without login

 ### Comparision
 * https://docs.google.com/spreadsheets/d/1-UlA4-tslROBDS9IqHalWVztqZo7uxlCeKPQ-8uoFOU/edit#gid=0 - Detailed comparison and analysis of all social media messaging apps
 * https://www.dxomark.com/category/smartphone-reviews/#tabs

 ### Visual
 * https://www.unscreen.com/ - Remove Video Background 100% Automatically and Free
+* https://www.remove.bg/ - Remove Image Background 100% Automatically and Free
 * https://pfpmaker.com/ - Make profile picture from any photo
+* http://jpeg-optimizer.com/ - Free online tool for resizing and compressing your digital photos and images

 ### Time
 * https://hovancik.net/stretchly/ - Cross-platform open source app that reminds you to take breaks when working on your compute
+* https://www.timeanddate.com/ - Calendars, clocks, and many more

 ### Some Other Tools
 * https://printit.work/about
 * https://www.nirsoft.net/
+* https://ninite.com/ - Install and Update All Your Programs at Once.
+No toolbars.
+No clicking next.
+Just pick your apps and go

 ## DIY